 FIRST ALERT FORECAST - Active weather pattern this week

-WEDNESDAY: Mostly to partly sunny skies with highs in the mid to upper 60s.
+WEDNESDAY: Mostly to partly sunny skies with highs in the upper 60s.
 Chance of rain late.

 THURSDAY: Scattered showers with highs in the mid to upper 50s.